ynugen/portfolio/NOTES.md

 ## Running into Responsiveness Issues

 I've been working on debugging the responsiveness of my static build website yesterday and today.
 The issue is that everytime the viewport size changes - I want to recalculate my square size and title size font variables.
-However, with a static deployment, I cannot do this in the global.css file
+However, with a static deployment, I cannot do this in the global.css file.

+OK uPDATE!
+So chat was able to help me solve this by creating a component that would handle recalculating the values and update the respective root variables in my global.css.
+This is great - now my sidebar is responsive for all desktop sizes.
+I have yet to implement the responsivity for mobile!
+Will do that now.